Demystifying Dependency Bugs in Deep Learning Stack: Empirical Study Methodology

 \subsection{Data Labeling}

-To answer the three research questions, we manually labeled each~of the \todo{326} DBs with respect to eight~aspects, i.e., symptom, exposing stage, exposing dependency, root~cause,~introducing stage,~introducing dependency, fix pattern, and knowledge source for fixing.
+To answer the three research questions, we manually labeled each~of the \cmmnt{\todo{326}~}\todob{446} DBs with respect to eight~aspects, i.e., symptom, exposing stage and dependency, root~cause,~introducing stage and dependency, fix pattern, and knowledge source for fixing.

-In particular, two of the authors first randomly sampled \todo{100}~posts for a pilot labeling, following an open coding procedure~\cite{seaman1999qualitative}.
-They separately read all contents of a post (including title, question~description, comments, answers, and reference links mentioned during discussion) and relied on search engines to carefully label~DBs.
-Basically, the symptom of a DB was determined by analyzing~the~question description.
-The root cause, fix pattern and knowledge source~for fixing of a DB were inferred from~the~question description and the accepted answer.
+In particular, two of the authors first randomly sampled~\todo{100} DBs for a pilot labeling, following an open coding procedure \cite{seaman1999qualitative}.
+They separately read all contents~of~a~post~or~issue~(including title, question/issue~description, comments,~answers, commits and reference links mentioned during discussion) and relied~on search engines to carefully label~DBs.
+Basically,~the symptom of a DB was determined by analyzing~the~question/issue description.
+The root cause, fix pattern and knowledge source~for fixing of a DB were inferred from~the~question/issue description, the fixing commit or the accepted answer.
 The exposing stage and dependency~of~a~DB were determined by analyzing where its symptom was exhibited,~while the introducing stage and dependency of a DB were~determined~by~analyzing where its root cause was located.
-A group discussion~was~conducted to exchange experience~and~summarize the initial taxonomies.
+A group discussion~was~conducted to summarize the initial taxonomies.